Upcoming Webinar

 MS SQL Server

-Introduced by Microsoft, SQL Server is a relational database that has been in the market for quite some time now.
-Data is stored in MS SQL Server as tables and rows, which gives it high accuracy and referential integrity.
-The nature of the database makes it a perfect choice for various transactional and business intelligence applications.
+Introduced by Microsoft, SQL Server 2022 is a relational database that provides high accuracy and referential integrity.
+It is widely used for transactional and business intelligence applications.

 MongoDB